Yeheak/DRLocalization-iOS/README.md

 DRLocalization
 ==============

-Simple Objective-C library created to make non-stadard localizations of iOS applicaions easier.
-The source is based on Baglan's MCLocalization library with some changes made to fullfil my project requirements.
+Simple Objective-C library created to make non-stadard localizations of iOS applications easier.
+The source is based on Baglan's MCLocalization library with some changes made to fulfil my project requirements.
 MCLocalization could be found here: https://raw.github.com/Baglan/MCLocalization

 ## Loading translations